agrc/cambiador/README.md

 ## how to use

 Applications and users that are interested in taking action when data changes can query the `ChangeDetection` table and inspect the dates that are greater than the last time they checked.
 For instance, if a process is scheduled to run daily, querying for `last_modified` dates that equal the current date would result in the set of data to process.

+## deployment

+### build

+1. edit the `app.config` file for the database connection
+1. bump the version in the `cambiador.csproj`
+1. build the project into a single file
+   `dotnet publish --runtime win-x64 -c Release /p:PublishSingleFile=true /p:DebugType=None`
+1. deploy the cambiador.exe file to the place where it will run